john-hu/practices/claude/excel-file-splitter/README.md

 * `xlsx__WEBPACK_IMPORTED_MODULE_4__.utils.write is not a function`.
 This is caused by the module system.
 It uses `import { read, utils } from 'xlsx';` at first.
 After telling it the issue, it fixed it with `import * as XLSX from 'xlsx';` that is correct one.
+* Unable to serve the website under a sub-path.
+It solves the issue by add the `.env` file to tell the create-react-app to setup the site in relative mode

 Prompt: